 - Try not to stand for long periods of time or if you have to try and keep moving.

 - Make sure you are eating regularly with lots of iron rich foods and not leaving long gaps between your meals.

-- If at any point your dizziness makes you feel faint, lie down and take some deep breaths and make sure you are not too hot by opening the windows.
+- If any point your dizziness makes you feel faint lie down and take some deep breaths and make sure you are not too hot by opening the windows.

 If your dizziness is giving you palpitations, headaches or blurred vision this could be an underlying symptom of anaemia, which can have an effect on your pregnancy.
 At this point you need to contact your GP or midwife.

-If at any point you are feeling dizzy and you have any abdominal pain or vaginal bleeding you need to contact your local hospital as this can be a sign of placental abruption, a low–lying placenta or an ectopic pregnancy.
+If at any point you are feeling dizzy and you have any abdominal pain or vaginal bleeding you need to contact your local hospital.

 Don’t forget to follow us on our social media pages for even more great information, hints, tips and general conversation about all things parenting and breastfeeding.

 - Lansinoh’s 2-in-1 Double Electric Breast Pump is the very best option for mothers who want comfort,...
 View

 - Sore nipples are very common during breastfeeding and can often be a result of the uncomfortable positioning...
 View